ercanbeyen/exam-management-system/README.md

 ### Summary
 It is an exam management system that covers exam procedures.<br/>
-There are 9 applications (4 services and 5 servers) in this project.
+There are 10 applications (5 services and 5 servers) in this project.

 Services:
+- Auth: 9898
 - Exam: 8081
 - Candidate: 8082
 - School: 8083
 - Notification: 8084

 Server:
-- Admin Server: 8508
+- Admin: 8508
-- Config Server: 8888
+- Config: 8888
-- Eureka Server: 8761
+- Eureka: 8761
-- Zipkin Server: 9411
+- Zipkin: 9411
-- Gateway Server: 8080
+- Gateway: 8080

 ### Requirements
+- User must log in to use the application.
 - Exam registration should include school, classroom, date, time and candidate information.

 ### Tech Stack
 ---
-- Java 21
+- Java 17
 - Spring Boot
 - Spring Cloud
+- Spring Security
 - Spring Data JPA
 - Spring Data MongoDB
 - MySQL